 Facility Description Specification Manager Shows Requirements (and other element types) in a simple text format, and helps the modeler to create, edit and manage these elements.
 The Specification Manager will be the preferred tool for many Requirement Analysts as it allows the modeler to work in a familiar spreadsheet-like interface, to edit requirement properties such as Status, Priority and Difficulty using drop-down lists, and to add notes to the Requirements without needing to draw diagrams.

-The system MUST include a complete inventory management facility to store and track stock of books for the on-line bookstore.

-Inventory reports are required that detail the available stock for each item including back orders.
+1 REQ019 - Manage Inventory The system MUST include a complete inventory management facility to store and track stock of books for the on-line bookstore.
+1.1 REQ122 - Inventory Reports Inventory reports are required that detail the available stock for each item including back orders.
 Future stock level reports should be able to predict the quantity of stock at a specified future date.

-A book order facility will be required to allow on-line ordering from major stockist's.

-A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.

-Browser Window

-Shows the content and structure of the repository and allows requirements to be viewed in a hierarchy of Packages, elements and diagrams.
+1.2 REQ023 - Store and Manage Books A book storage and management facility will be required.
+1.2.1 REQ022 - Order Books A book order facility will be required to allow on-line ordering from major stockist's.
+1.2.2 REQ021 - List Stock Levels A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.
+Browser Window Shows the content and structure of the repository and allows requirements to be viewed in a hierarchy of Packages, elements and diagrams.

-- Manage Users
+Manage Users

-- Manage Inventory
+Manage Inventory

-- □ 1: "Functional" REQ019 Manage Inventory
+I: "Functional" REQ019 - Manage Inventory

-- III : "Functional" REQ023 Store and Manage Books
+I.1: "Functional" REQ023 - Store and Manage Books

-- 1.1.1: "Functional" REQ022 Order Books
+1.1.1: "Functional" REQ022 - Order Books

-- ☑ 1.1.2: "Functional" REQ021 List Stock Levels
+1.1.2: "Functional" REQ021 - List Stock Levels

-- 1.1.3: "Functional" REQ020 Receive Books
+I.1.3: "Functional" REQ020 - Receive Books

-- 1.1.3.1: "Functional" REQ027 Add Books
+1.1.3.1: "Functional" REQ027 - Add Books

-- ☑ 1.1.4: REQ032 Update Inventory
+1.1.4: REQ032 - Update Inventory

-- 1.2: "FunctionalRequirement" REQ122 Inventory Reports
+1.2: "FunctionalRequirement" REQ122 - Inventory Reports

-Shows the arrangement of a group of Requirements and other elements, and can show whether the elements are in the same Package or different Packages.
+Requirements Diagram Shows the arrangement of a group of Requirements and other elements, and can show whether the elements are in the same Package or different Packages.
 It is an effective way of presenting requirements information because connectors can be created to show how a Requirement relates to other elements in the Repository including other Requirements.

-Relationship Matrix
+Target 1 2 3

+REQ012 - Provide Onl REQ014 - Shopping B REQ015 - Process Cred Source

+1 REQ012 - Provide Onl

+2 REQ014 - Shopping B

+3 REQ015 - Process Cred

-Shows one group of elements on the horizontal axis and another group of elements on the vertical axis with markers indicating if they have a relationship and an arrow showing the direction of the connector.
+Relationship Matrix Shows one group of elements on the horizontal axis and another group of elements on the vertical axis with markers indicating if they have a relationship and an arrow showing the direction of the connector.
 Relationships can be created directly in the matrix and these will be displayed on diagrams containing the source and target elements.
 The Relationship Matrix is a useful tool to quickly visualize gaps or missing requirements and is particularly useful for project managers and business stakeholders who might be less familiar with diagrammatic representations of Requirements and formal languages such as the UML.